danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/03_or_default.template.md

-# Methods: Extract a single element or default
+# Methods - Extract a single element or default

 The previous two lessons had a note explaining that the `First()`, `Last()`, etc. methods would throw an exception if they couldn't return an element.
 The methods shown here don't throw an exception.
 They instead return a default value.